You can contact me here.

 In 2004, I went back to my roots – journalism – and started writing stories for my local newspaper on community volunteers.
 I started freelancing by producing my mom’s club monthly newsletter and writing an e-newsletter for MOTHERS.
 I did the mom’s club newsletter for two years and continued to do the MOTHERS e-newsletter and MOTHERS Book Bag until October 2008.

-I also started blogging as a way to start writing on a daily basis, first on my mommy blog, A Mama’s Rant (now on hiatus) and at group blogs like DotMoms.
+I also started blogging as a way to start writing on a daily basis, first on my mommy blog, A Mama’s Rant and at group blogs like DotMoms.
 After realizing that I was blogging a lot about food during Thanksgiving 2004, I started my cooking blog, This Mama Cooks!, which is now a healthy lifestyle and healthy cooking and recipes blog.
 This Mama Cooks!
-On a Diet and a few year later, This Mama Cooks!
+On a Diet and a few years later, This Mama Cooks!
 Reviews.
 Talk about your middle-aged spread.

 As a founding board member, this volunteer position soon turned into a fulltime job.
 Not only was I conducting board meetings, but I was meeting with the public and the press.
 Initially I had to cut back on my freelancing because I was writing a great deal for the school – everything from meeting minutes to school policy and the volunteer handbook.
 I helped create marketing pieces for CVA including a mailer, a brochure, and several press releases.
 I was also creating content for and updating the school’s website 10 to 20 hours a week.

 Finally, I had to choose between volunteering for my children’s school or continuing to build my freelance business.
 I resigned from CVA’s board in December 2006.